1940 Mandatory Palestine v Lebanon football match: Background

 During the 1930s, Lebanon was a regular destination for friendly tours by football clubs in Mandatory Palestine.
 Teams such as Maccabi Tel Aviv, Maccabi Petah Tikva, and Maccabi Haifa regularly played teams from Beirut, Tyre, and Sidon.
 At the end of 1939, Lebanese Football Association (LFA) chairman Jamil Sawaya visited family in Jerusalem and Jaffa.
 Sawaya had friendly relations with several presidents of Palestinian football clubs, especially with the president of the Palestine Football Association (PFA).
-During his visit to Jerusalem, Sawaya met with the PFA president where they arranged a friendly match between the national teams of Lebanon and Mandatory Palestine in Tel Aviv.
+During his visit to Jerusalem, Sawaya met with the PFA president, and approximately three weeks before the match, the Palestinian Jewish national team extended an invitation to the LFA to participate in a friendly match in Tel Aviv.
+The Lebanese team accepted the invitation, and the match was scheduled for 27 April 1940.

-Plans were announced in late March 1940 for a four-team football tournament with the national teams of Mandatory Palestine and Lebanon, and teams from the British Army in Palestine and the French Army in Lebanon.
-However, with the two armies put on alert in mid-April in anticipation of the Battle of France, the tournament was called off and only the match between Mandatory Palestine and Lebanon went ahead.
+Plans were announced in late March 1940 for a four-team football tournament with the national teams of Palestine and Lebanon, and teams from the British Army in Palestine and the French Army in Lebanon.
+However, with the two armies put on alert in mid-April in anticipation of the Battle of France, the tournament was called off and only the match between Palestine and Lebanon went ahead.
+The Lebanese team departed Beirut on Friday, 26 April, and arrived in Tel Aviv that afternoon, staying at the Central Hotel, which was located in front of the beach.
+The LFA delegation was led by President Jamil Sawaya and included Secretary-General Jean Arab, among others.
+The team traveled despite the absence of five first-team players—Emile Nassar, Labib Majdalani, Garabed Saatchi, Salim Hawi, and Chaya—due to work commitments.
+As a result, five reserve players were included in the squad.

 The game was set for 27 April 1940 at the Maccabiah Stadium, located on the banks of the Yarkon River estuary in Tel Aviv.
-On the eve of the game, the Mandatory Palestine players, mostly Jewish, were invited to tea and cake at a café on Rothschild Boulevard.
+On the eve of the game, the Palestinian players, mostly Jewish, were invited to tea and cake at a café on Rothschild Boulevard.
 They were told that each player had to go to the locker room at the stadium on their own.
 The players did not train for the game and, in the small dressing room, 14 received the light-blue-and-white kit.

-Arthur Baar, an Austrian football coach, was in charge of selecting the Mandatory Palestine team, sending out the call-ups to the players.
+Arthur Baar, an Austrian football coach, was in charge of selecting the Palestine team, sending out the call-ups to the players.
 Baar became the de facto coach as Egon Pollak, the team's coach at that point, was spending time in Australia.
 On the day of the match, Baar invited Armin Weiss, Maccabi Tel Aviv's coach, to serve as the acting coach of the game.
 Weiss accepted the task, giving the Palestinian players a pre-match talk, and instructing them from the sidelines during the match.